-There are two desserts in this world that I find nearly irresistible (on an obnoxious scale): key lime pie and pumpkin bars.
+There are two desserts in this world that I find nearly irresistible (on an obnoxious scale): key lime pie and pumpkin bar cookies.

 In the summer months, it’s hard to beat the cool, citrusy flavor of key lime.
 It helps offset the sun’s brutal intensity, and the tartness is refreshing.

 But the moment fall arrives, my mind turns immediately to pumpkin.
-(Except I have no desire for pumpkin spice lattes after reading the ingredient list years ago.)
-Instead, I crave fluffy pumpkin bars with orange buttercream frosting.
+(Except I have no desire for pumpkin spice lattes after reading the ingredients a couple of years ago.)
+Instead, I crave light and fluffy pumpkin bars with orange buttercream frosting.

-Knowing that we are heading out of town later this week, my self-care activity yesterday was to make a batch of pumpkin bars for us to enjoy as a pre-vacation treat.
+Knowing that we’ll be out of town later this week, my self-care activity yesterday was to make a batch of pumpkin bars for us to enjoy as a pre-vacation treat.
 And I enjoyed every single bite.

-I’m well aware of the impact sugar has had on the health of Americans.
-With the growing trend of obesity and diabetes in this country, it’s hard to ignore the correlation between our increasing sugar consumption and chronic disease.
+I’m well aware of the impact sugar has had on our health, and with the growing obesity epidemic and high incidence of diabetes that often follows, it’s hard to ignore the correlation between our increasing sugar consumption and chronic disease.
 As of 2015, it was estimated that the prevalence of obesity (BMI greater than or equal to 30) was 36.5% among U.S. adults, and 69.5% are now classified as overweight (BMI great than or equal to 25).

 But that’s where the idea of moderation comes in.